unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-check for a gzip version of all requested static files with the specified ext/suffix
+``help``: check for a gzip version of all requested static files with the specified ext/suffix

 static-gzip-suffix
 ******************